chinapedia/wikipedia.abstract.en/Page/Murray_River.md

 From 1935 to 1940 a series of barrages was built near the Murray Mouth to stop seawater egress into the lower part of the river during low flow periods.
 They are the Goolwa Barrage, located at , Mundoo Channel Barrage at , Boundary Creek Barrage at , Ewe Island Barrage at , and Tauwitchere Barrage at .

-Murray_berri.jpgs on the lower Murray near Berri, South Australia.]]
+s on the lower Murray near Berri, South Australia.]]
 These dams inverted the patterns of the river's natural flow from the original winter-spring flood and summer-autumn dry to the present low level through winter and higher during summer.
 These changes ensured the availability of water for irrigation and made the Murray Valley Australia's most productive agricultural region, but have seriously disrupted the life cycles of many ecosystems both inside and outside the river, and the irrigation has led to dryland salinity that now threatens the agricultural industries.

 The disruption of the river's natural flow, runoff from agriculture, and the introduction of pest species like the European carp has led to serious environmental damage along the river's length and to concerns that the river will be unusably salty in the medium to long term – a serious problem given that the Murray supplies 40 percent of the water supply for Adelaide.
 Efforts to alleviate the problems proceed but disagreement between various groups stalls progress.

-Goolwa_Barrage.JPG viewed from the freshwater side]]
+viewed from the freshwater side]]

 In 2006, the state government of South Australia revealed its plan to investigate the construction of the controversial Wellington Weir.

 Locks

-Lock_1_and_weir_at_Blanchetown.JPG]] Lock11Mildura.jpg Lock 1 was completed near Blanchetown in 1922.
+]] Lock 1 was completed near Blanchetown in 1922.
 Torrumbarry weir downstream of Echuca began operating in December 1923.
 Of the numerous locks that were proposed, only thirteen were completed; Locks 1 to 11 on the stretch downstream of Mildura, Lock 15 at Euston and Lock 26 at Torrumbarry.
 Construction of the remaining weirs purely for navigation purposes was abandoned in 1934.
 The last lock to be completed was Lock 15, in 1937.[19]
 Lock 11, just downstream of Mildura, creates a long lock pool which aided irrigation pumping from Mildura and Red Cliffs.

 Each lock has a navigable passage next to it through the weir, which is opened during periods of high river flow, when there is too much water for the lock.
 The weirs can be completely removed, and the locks completely covered by water during flood conditions.
 Lock 11 is unique in that the lock was built inside a bend of the river, with the weir in the bend itself.
 A channel was dug to the lock, creating an island between it and the weir.
 The weir is also of a different design, being dragged out of the river during high flow, rather than lifted out.